pantheon-systems/pcc-drupal-module/README.md

 ##### Filtering

-Module supports Views content filtering for `Title`, `Content`, `Tags` field for now.
+Module supports Views content filtering for `Title`, `Content`, `Tags` fields for now.
 Additionally, usage is limited to `is equal to` operator while it corresponds to search docs using `contains` operator via PCC API.

 ##### Sorting